Introduction:

 Conclusion:

 Edentulism, or total tooth loss, is a multifaceted condition with far-reaching implications for individuals’ physical, psychological, and social well-being.
-Understanding the causes, consequences, and available treatment options is essential for both prevention and effective management.
+More ever, the causes, consequences, and available treatment options is essential for both prevention and effective management.
 By promoting oral health education, encouraging early intervention, and exploring innovative treatment modalities, we can collectively work towards reducing the impact of edentulism and enhancing the overall quality of life for those affected.